Ten Great Things About America I Learned from Independence Day

 Because on that day, at the Warner Quad in Ridgewood, NJ, in the company of a friend with the patriotic and appropriate last name of Hancock, I first saw Independence Day.

-The top 10 things I learned that day that I would never forget, after the jump —
+Here are the top 10 things I learned that day that I would never forget.

 For those of you who haven’t seen it, either because you are too young, you are reading us from overseas (Hola!
 Shalom!
 Howya Doin’?) — SPOILERS!